aragon/protocol/docs/8-testing-guide/readme.md

 There are a few testing instances already deployed for Aragon Protocol.
 All of these are mimicking the mainnet instance with some exceptions of term durations to provide a better testing experience.
 Additionally, all the instances are using their own deployed version of the following ERC20 tokens:
-- ANJ, the native token of Aragon Protocol.
-You will need some fake ANJ to stake as a guardian to be selected to resolve disputes.
+- ANT, the native token of Aragon Protocol.
+You will need some fake ANT to stake as a guardian to be selected to resolve disputes.
 - DAI, used for the Aragon Protocol fees.
 You will need some fake DAI to pay the dispute fees.

-Of course, there is an ERC20 faucet deployed for all these instances that you can use to claim some fake ANJ or DAI to start testing.
+Of course, there is an ERC20 faucet deployed for all these instances that you can use to claim some fake ANT or DAI to start testing.
 More information is outlined below on using these faucets.

 ### 8.1.1.
 Staging